ckeditor/ckeditor4-docs/guides/dev/savedata/README.md

 ## The Save Plugin

 A dedicated **[Save](http://ckeditor.com/addon/save)** plugin for CKEditor is available, too.
 It provides the <img src="guides/dev_savedata/save_01.png" title="Save" alt="Save"> button, which fires the [save](#!/api/CKEDITOR.editor-event-save) event, but it currently works only for classic editor placed inside the `<form>` element.

+## Getting and Saving Data Demos

+The following samples are available for getting and saving data in CKEditor:

+* The [Saving Data in CKEditor Replacing a Textarea](http://sdk.ckeditor.com/samples/savetextarea.html) sample shows how to save data for classic and inline editor replacing a `<textarea>` element.
+* The [CKEditor in Ajax Applications](http://sdk.ckeditor.com/samples/saveajax.html) sample shows how to dynamically create and destroy the editor and how to use the [change](#!/api/CKEDITOR.editor-event-change) event.